theunicornguild/PopoTheWorkerDocs/05_tasks/02_javascript_2_organize_the_code_into_components.md

 export default Task;
 ```

-These blocks of code makes React class components called `TodayList` and `Task`.
+These blocks of code make React class components called `TodayList` and `Task`.
 These components alone by this point don't display anything.
 Let's make them display the list of tasks in a rudimentary way.
 Change the render method of `TodayList` to this:

 ```jsx
 render() {